cqb13/Numby-hack/README.md

 <h2>HUD:</h2>
 <pre>
 81               || Number81 On Top!
-Combat HUD       || Shows you information about the closest player to you Item Counter     || Counts specific items from your inventory Logo             || Displays Numby Hack logo on screen Key Press HUD    || Displays the key you pressed
+Item Counter     || Counts specific items from your inventory Logo             || Displays Numby Hack logo on screen Key Press HUD    || Displays the key you pressed